TRIP PLANNING INFORMATION

 The helicopter normally arrives at the Kaslo staging site around 10:15 a.m., weather permitting.
 Guests and gear will be flown into the lodge with each trip usually taking about 17 minutes (round trip).
 The custodian will coordinate unloading people and gear when they arrive at the lodge.

 Guests should prepare for deep blowing snow and cold temperatures once they arrive at the lodge.
+The lodge is over 5000 feet higher than the Kaslo airport.
 We recommend wearing warm layered clothing with a waterproof shell on the outside, ski boots, gloves, hats, and ski goggles.

 WEIGHT LIMITATIONS & EXTRA FLIGHTS